 For further information, click here.

 The Australian Government has announced a $110 million initiative securing freight access for Australia agricultural and fisheries exporters.
-For more details, please refer to the following joint media release here and you can access the factsheet here.
+For more details, please refer to the following joint media release here.

 The Fair Work Australia website contains information and links to relevant Government sites, on the topic of employer obligations during COVID-19.
 It addresses many questions employers may be asking, including pay and leave during the coronavirus, health and safety and ending employment.